 - The Foundation Scholars Program offers a tuition award of $3,500, registration, airfare and accommodations to attend the PCMA Convening Leaders event and more for up to five undergraduate students.

 The Network of Executive Women in Hospitality

-The Network of Executive Women in Hospitality (NEWH) has given more than $5.3 million in scholarships to more than 2,240 students since its founding in 1984.
+The Network of Executive Women in Hospitality (NEWH) has given more than $6 million in scholarships to more than 2,350 students over the past 35 years.
 These funds are reserved for students seeking a career in the hospitality industry.
 Following are some examples of scholarships from NEWH.
-Applications for these scholarships are typically due by late summer—so get your ducks in order to apply in 2019.
+Applications for these scholarships are typically due by late summer or fall.

 - Scholarships named for Ken Schindler and Clifford R. Tuttle each provide $5,000 to one student in hospitality interior design and includes a paid trip to attend HD’s Platinum Circle Awards event.

 The International Association of Exhibitions and Events (IAEE) grants several scholarships and financial awards each year while remembering important leaders who left a mark on the industry.

 - Helen Brett Scholarships are given to students pursuing careers in exhibition management.
 In 2019, the scholarship was given to eight recipients with each receiving $5,000 in tuition assistance.
 Applications are due June 1—so you’ve got time to get situated for the 2020 deadline.

 - Available for a variety of purposes such as attending professional events worldwide and pursuing the CEM designation, the Bob Dallmeyer Education Fund has no specific financial limit.
 There are two annual deadlines for the grants, April 1 and September 1.